allodoxaphobia/natpinning/README.md

 - if it allows forwarding to a third host, does it allow forwarding to itself
 - are the helpers security config parameters set correctly

-The setup will allways be the same, client modules are loaded on a host on the target natted LAN, the servr is set up on a remote server.
+The setup will allways be the same; client modules are loaded on a host on the target (NATted LAN), the server is set up on a remote server.
 Once the client and server are communicating and one of them triggers the nat pinning/port forwarding, an automatic connect test to the forwarded port will be made to validate wether the test was succesfull.